shradhaMe/practice-HACKFLIX/README.md

 # Getting Started with Create React App

-This is a Weather App which gives forcast for City of Toronto for 5 days
+This is a Weather App which gives forcast for City of Toronto for 5 days.

+You can checkout the live link on https://adorable-torrone-889b3c.netlify.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).